MusicDin/kubitect/docs/getting-started/getting-started.md

 Besides the required properties, there are some potentially useful properties:

 + `os.distro` - defines the operating system for the nodes (currently ubuntu and debian are supported).
-By default ubuntu is used.
+By default, latest Ubuntu 22.04 release is used.
 + `ssh.addToKnownHosts` - if true, all virtual machines will be added to SSH known hosts.
 If you later destroy the cluster, these virtual machines will also be removed from the known hosts.
 + `updateOnBoot` - if true, all virtual machines are updated at the first boot.